 Get Low-Cost Luxury Seating on Empty Flights

 These days, plane passengers don't just pay extra for premium seats.
-On the contrary, many airlines charge hidden fees for the more desirable economy seats, such as those with a few extra inches of legroom.
+In fact, many airlines charge hidden fees for the more desirable economy seats, such as those with a few extra inches of legroom.

 For example, Air New Zealand charges up to $1,500 extra for two passengers in its Economy Skycouch seating.
 This fee gets you three seats with flip-up footrests and armrests that transform the row into a comfy couch.

 If you arrange for off-season travel, you might not need to pay for better seats.
-When a long-haul flight is half empty, create your own "sky couch" by nabbing an empty economy row and a few pillows.
+Since long-haul flights are likely to be sparsely populated at this time, you can create your own "sky couch" by nabbing an empty economy row and a few pillows.
 You'll arrive at your destination rested and ready for fun.